Juicing is gaining in popularity worldwide, but plenty of myths are abound about the benefits and health concerns of drinking fresh juice.

 Fact: There isn’t any scientific evidence to support this claim.
 Your digestive system is designed to extract nutrients from different foods, even those which are rich in fibre.
 In fact, fibre has an important function in the digestive and excretory systems, and is essential for digestive and gut health.

-Fact: Excess consumption of spinach and kale may affect anti-blood clotting medication.
-In moderate quantities, however, these vegetables are safe to consume for patients on blood-clotting medication.
+Fact: Excess consumption of spinach and kale will interact with anti-blood clotting medication.
+However, these vegetables are safe to consume for patients on blood-clotting medication, provided they maintain a consistent intake of Vitamin K-rich foods, such as spinach and kale in their daily diet.

 7 Ways to juice healthier